hlasimpk/af3_mmseqs_scripts/README.md

 #### add_mmseqs_msa.py

 If you wish to add a custom template and generate an MMseqs2 MSA/templates, you can use `add_mmseqs_msa.py`:

 ```bash
 python add_mmseqs_msa.py --input_json <input_json> --output_json <output_json> --templates --num_templates <num_templates> --custom_template <custom_template> --custom_template_chain <custom_template_chain> --target_id <target_id>
 ```

 - `<input_json>`: Path to the input AlphaFold3 JSON file.
 - `<output_json>`: [optional] Path to the output JSON file (default: `<input_json_stem>`_mmseqs.json).
 - `<num_templates>`: [optional] The number of templates to use (default: 20)
 - `<custom_template>` : Path to the custom template file in mmCIF format.
 - `<custom_template_chain>` : [conditionally required] The chain ID of the chain to use in your custom template, only required if using a multi-chain template.
 - `<target_id>` : [conditionally required] The ID of the sequence the custom template relates to, only required if modelling a complex.

+Note: You cannot use `--custom_template` with multiple input JSON files.

 ### Running AlphaFold3